enso-org/enso/doc/design/syntax/syntax.md

 ```

 Informally, when you call a function, Enso will traverse all not provided
-arguments in order and will apply the default values unless it founds the first
+arguments in order and will apply the default values unless it finds the first
 argument without a default value defined.
 To disable this behavior, you can use
 the special `...` operator.
 The following code creates a curried function which
 accepts radius, color and geometry type and creates a sphere with radius of